katiehuangx/Udemy-Advanced-MySQL/README.md

 <kbd><img width="330" alt="image" src="https://user-images.githubusercontent.com/81607668/139528155-b1c44957-d369-41af-a9d7-3da3928f0564.png"></kbd>

 `website_sessions` - Table is showing where the traffic is coming from and which source is helping to generate the orders.
-Records consist of unique website session id, UTM fields (associated with paid traffic and measure the effectiveness).
+Records consist of unique website session id, UTM (Urchin Tracking Module) fields.
+UTMs tracking parameters used by Google Analytics to track paid marketing activity.

 <kbd><img width="792" alt="image" src="https://user-images.githubusercontent.com/81607668/139528190-361da1c5-6512-4df7-860e-e0fdbd45f097.png"></kbd>

 `website_pageviews`

 <kbd><img width="427" alt="image" src="https://user-images.githubusercontent.com/81607668/139528173-eb792b62-c98a-47aa-bd80-bfa5c432063b.png"></kbd>

+***

+## Analyzing Traffic Sources

+Traffic Source Analysis
+- Understanding where the customers are coming from and which channels are driving the highest quality traffic.
+- Typically, the traffic sources are email, social media, search engine, and direct traffic.
+- Looking at conversion rate (CVR) which is the percentage of the traffic that converts into sales or revenue activity.

+Why is it important to conduct Conversion Rate Analysis?
+- Shift budget towards search engines, campaigns, or keywords which are driving the highest conversion rate.
+- Compare user behaviour across traffic sources to customize messaging strategy.
+- Identify opportunities to eliminate paid marketing channel or scale performing traffic.